JFan2016/CarND-Advanced-Lane-Lines/README.md

     warp,unwarp,M,Minv = get_warpers(undistort(mpimg.imread("test_images/straight_lines2.jpg")))

-The next sequence of four figures illustrates the interactive experiene the user has in this operation, showing step-by-step the orthogonal guidelines that appear.
+The next sequence of four figures illustrates the interactive experience the user has in this operation, showing step-by-step the orthogonal guidelines that appear.
 The trapezoidal area formed bout the outside bottom two corners and the inside top two corners of the last figure defines the source region that is